ChrisMartin-CyberSec/ChrisMartin-LVH/README.md

-- 👋 Hi, I’m @ChrisMartin-LVH
-- 👀 I’m interested in Penetration Testing and Cybersecurity
-- 🌱 I’m currently learning new Penetration Testing methodologies

--I'm a fan of all things Python and all things Linux with a focus on PenTesting and Cybersecurity.
-Always looking to expand my knowlege and help where I can.
--New to the world of Cyber but loving all the new things I'm learning.
+Hey everyone!

+My name is Chris, I'm a noobie in the world of Pentesting and Cybersecurity but I'm learning and making my way up the ladder as much as I can.

+I'm a Cybersecurity student with an interest in offensive security methodologies and scripting.
+I mainly focus on Python with a bit of VBScript and currently learning JScript and PowerShell.

--Don't hesitate to reach out!
+Don't hesitate to reach out!